-As our kids get older and they do most of the cutting of the shapes and transfer them to the cookie sheet we teach how to be detailed.
-The perfect shape cookie only comes from patients and does not rushing or the dog will have the dough as it lands on the floor.
+As our kids get older and they do most of the cutting of the shapes and transfer them to the cookie sheet we teach them how to be detailed.
+The perfect shape cookie only comes from patients and does not rush or the dog will have the dough as it lands on the floor.

 Baking homemade sugar cookies are also an expression of creativity, letting our children cut shapes, decorate and express their creativity in a way that there are no mistakes. (as every mistake is delicious)